liaochengcsu/MAPNet-1/Description about test on WHU datasets.md

 ## Description about how to test trained model on WHU datasets:

-1. Download files in the test folder which include the trained model of our proposed MAPNet on WHU datasets.
+1. Download the trained model file of our proposed MAPNet on WHU datasets.

 2. Modify the *test_img*, *checkpoint_dir*, and *save_dir*  according to your file directory in *test.py* before run it.